thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-security.md

 **Folder and File Permissions**

 Make sure that folders and files have the lowest permissions necessary to run.
 This will help mitigate remote file inclusions, directory traversal attacks, and jailbreaking.

+**Remove Unused Code**

+Unused code is still vulnerable code.
+This is especially true with PHP.
+Most WordPress, Drupal, and Joomla hacks come from plugins that are deactivated but can still be exploited.

+**Remove metadata from SVGs**